 Configuring Threshold-Based Alerts

 Set alerts at 12 months (fundraising initiation window), 9 months (action required), and 6 months (emergency mode).
-Conditional formatting highlights when runway drops below these critical thresholds on your dashboard.
+Highlight on your dashboard when runway drops below these critical thresholds.

-Configure automated email or Slack notifications to founders and your finance team when thresholds are breached.
-Create burn rate velocity alerts that trigger when monthly spend increases more than 15% month-over-month, since acceleration often happens gradually and goes unnoticed without automated monitoring.
+Notify founders and your finance team when thresholds are breached.
+Create burn rate velocity alerts that trigger when monthly spend increases more than 15% month-over-month, since acceleration often happens gradually and goes unnoticed without monitoring.

 Monitoring Burn Rate Changes